ArterioRodrigues/wave_collapse-/README.md

 </hr>

 # Where to next
-- Enabling indiviaul edits to node.
+- making traversal method for the array
-- Starting a wave collapse.
+- making a way to change a node states based on it surrondings.